Get answers for your health queries from top Doctors for FREE!

 If you have a blocked bile duct, you must avoid foods that can exacerbate your symptoms or worsen the blockage.
 Some foods to avoid include:

 • High-fat foods: Fried foods, fast food, and high-fat dairy products can cause diarrhea and stomach upset and be difficult to digest.
-This is because the fats can't be broken down properly if the bile duct is blocked.
+The fats can't be broken down properly if the bile duct is blocked.

 • Fibrous foods: Raw fruits and vegetables, nuts, and seeds can cause constipation and make blockages more unbearable.